 The wrists, hands, and feet are also commonly affected.
 Tenosynovitis that affects tendons of the fingers can also make the finger stick in a bent position.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will include an assessment of the joint.

 A blood test may also be done.
-Your doctor will use this to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
-Your doctor may refer you to a hand specialist.
+It will be done to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
+You may be referred to a hand specialist.